entykk/entykk/README.md

 # Nice to meet youuu,
 ### welcome to my page !!

-Hii im charlie!!
+Hii i'm Tyzias or Charlie!!

 ![tumblr_888e2db0d46eb746c4d726eeeda2ca50_8443d340_250](https://github.com/user-attachments/assets/39971230-7bc3-4545-a520-d17b45540627)

-#### im transmasculine, as well as demisexual and biromantic
+#### i'm transmasculine, as well as demisexual and biromantic

 i have a moirail/qpp, and im super duper pale for him!!